whiteboxdev/library-defold-grid-engine/README.md

 end
 ```

-You may now register your characters:
+Configuration is complete.
+Next step is to register your characters:

 ```
 local character_config = {